grafana/plugin-ui/src/components/Auth/README.md

 };
 ```

-If `TLS` property in `Props` object is not passed, the TLS settings section will not be rendered.
+If `TLS` is not passed, the TLS settings section will not be rendered.

-If `customHeaders` property in `Props` object field is not passed, custom headers section will not be rendered.
+If `customHeaders` is not passed, custom headers section will not be rendered.

 ## Adding your own auth methods

 You can extend the component with your custom auth method(s) by passing it to the `Props` under `customMethods` array.
 Your custom methods will be rendered as a part of the methods list.
 Once user selects your custom method, the respective component will be rendered.

-`customMethods` is an array of the following object shape:
+`customMethods` is an array of the following objects:

 ```ts
 type CustomMethod = {